The 6th Kalima: Words of Rejection, a Shield of Faith

 Importance of 6th kalma

-The kalma 6 translates to "Rejection of Disbelief."
+The kalima 6 translates to "Rejection of Disbelief."
 It serves as a potent declaration of unwavering faith in Allah (SWT) and a persistent rejection of anything that contradicts His Oneness.
 It includes shirk (associating partners with Allah), kufr (disbelief), and various forms of sin and disobedience.

 Reciting the 6 kalima is akin to renewing one's commitment to Islam, seeking forgiveness for past transgressions, and seeking protection from the pitfalls of disbelief and evil.
-Remember that not only does the 6 kalimah strengthen our faith, but regular Quran reading and saying prayer also plays an essential role.
+Remember that not only does the sixth kalimah strengthen our faith, but regular Quran reading and saying prayer also plays an essential role.

-Text and Translation of kalima 6
+Text and Translation of 6th kalima

 Here's the 6th kalima in English Translation: